-A research commissioned through King’s College London and the London School of Economics in 2014, estimated the annual financial value of dementia carers’ contribution to the economy to be a staggering £11bn per annum.
-Despite this, there is currently no central resource focussing on the needs of dementia carers.
+Research commissioned through King’s College London and the London School of Economics in 2014 estimated the annual financial value of dementia carers’ contribution to the economy to be a staggering £11bn per annum.
+Despite this, there is currently no central resource focusing on the needs of dementia carers.

 The caring responsibilities of many dementia carers unfold in silence and in a never-ending time zone.
 In most situations, a dementia carer is so immersed in the daily routine of caring for the person with dementia that s/he does not ‘see’ herself or himself as a dementia carer, and is not aware of her/his own support needs.
 Many dementia carers find themselves experiencing high levels of stress, depressive symptoms, isolation, quiet despair, loneliness, poor physical health, lack of optimism about future, and a sense of having to sacrifice some or all of their own life aspirations.
 Many lack the skills and the time needed to fulfil their own personal needs.

-The Society for Dementia Carers aims to build the future for all dementia cares so that they can receive the skills and support they need.
-We aim to establish the first National Resource Centre for Dementia Carers in Birmingham.
-The Resource Centre will offer highly specialised residential training courses and support services for dementia carers delivered by a multidisciplinary professional team of clinical experts and dementia practitioners.
-The National Resource Centre for Dementia will be a residential hub for skills training, conferences, counselling, specialist individualised assessments and plans, specialised one day events, networking and exhibitions for all dementia cares.
+Dementia Carers Count aims to build the future for all family carers of people with dementia, so that they can receive the support they need.
+We aim to establish the first Dementia Carers Centre – a residential hub for skills training, conferences, counselling, specialist individualised assessments and plans, specialised one day events, networking and exhibitions for carers.